SafakB/php-form-validator/README.md

 - `regex`:/pattern/: The field must match the given regular expression.
 - `min:X`: The field must be at least X characters long.
 - `captcha`: The field must be a valid Google reCAPTCHA response.
+- `fileSize:[Byte]` : File size must be less than X
+- `fileType:[Ext1,Ext2]` : The file format must be in the following formats Ext1,Ext2

 ## Google reCAPTCHA Integration